arvo-tuni/pupil-labs/README.md

 Sends a command to Pupil and fires callback function upon receiving response

 Arguments:
- - `cmd: { topic: String, ... }` - an object with *topic* field at least
+ - `cmd: { topic: string, ... }` - an object with *topic* field at least
- - `cb: Function( resp )` - a callback that receives the response; if a callback is not provided, the function returns a promise
+ - `cb: function( resp )` - a callback that receives the response; if a callback is not provided, the function returns a promise

 Returns:
  - `Promise` if a callback is not provided, `undefined` otherwise